Fulufjället National Park

 Koffie bij de koffieshop in Fulufjället Nationaal Park

 The last part of the walk to the Njupskärs Vattenfall is on a boardwalk.
 At the end you can climb even further over the rocks, but this is very slippery and not always safe.
-It was so busy during our visit that we just visited for a short while and then decided to walk onwards to see some other parts of Fulufjallet.
+In 2018 there wasn’t much water in the waterfal, however in 2023 it had been raining a lot and it was quite full, you can see the difference below.

 De hoogste waterval van zweden